GIOVRUSSO/Control-Group-Code/Delayed-network-scalability/README.md

+Author: S. Xie (University College Dublin)

-These are the code and applied parameters for the work 'Scalability in nonlinear network systems affected by delays and disturbances'.
+This repo collects the scripts to replicate the numerical results of the work 'Scalability in nonlinear network systems affected by delays and disturbances'.
+Namely:
+(1) the files 'u.csv' and 'w2.csv' contain the parameters used for the simulations of the Hopfield neural network considered in the above work;
-(1) File 'Neural_network_scalability.m' simulates the scalability for a hopfield neural network with applied parameters given in files 'u.csv' and 'w2.csv'.
+(2) the script 'Neural_network_scalability.m' simulates the hopfield neural network;
-(2) File 'Robotic_formation_scalability.m' simulates a robotic formation scalability example.
+(3) the script 'Robotic_formation_scalability.m' simulates the robotic formation network considered in one of the examples.
-(3) File 'upper_boundvs_increasingdelay.m' plots the upper bound of the state deviation for the robots formation scalability with increasing delay.
+(4) the script 'upper_boundvs_increasingdelay.m' plots the upper bound of the state deviation for the robots when the delay increases.